Thamasb/battleships-game/README.md

 # Deployment

+To deploy your app to Heroku, use the git push command to push the code from your local repostory's main branch to your heroku remote.

 The program has been deployed using [Heroku](https://id.heroku.com/) for the following steps:
 1. Sign up to Heroku's website.
 2. On Heroku dashboard click "Create new app".